 to each member.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail, addressed to the member at his address as it appears on the records of the Cooperative, with postage thereon prepaid, or if delivered electronically, when sent by electronic means.
 The failure of any member to receive notice of an Annual or Special Meeting of the members shall not invalidate any action which may be taken by the members at any such meeting.

 SECTION 4.
 Quorum.
 A quorum at a Members' Meeting shall be 10 percent of the first 100 members plus 5 percent of additional members present in person.
 A quorum shall never be more than 50 members, nor less than 5 members, or a majority of all members, whichever is smaller.
-If less than a quorum is present in any meeting, a majority of those present in person may adjourn the meeting from time to time without further notice; provided that the Secretary shall notify any absent members of the date, time and place of such adjourned meeting.
+If a meeting by telephonic or electronic media format is selected, the quorum requirements for a Member Meeting will be deemed met for any telephonic or electronic presence so long as, at least 50 members are present in person or by telephone or electronic means.
+If less than a quorum is present in any meeting, a majority of those present in person or by telephone or electronic means, may adjourn the meeting from time to time without further notice; provided that the Secretary shall notify any absent members of the date, time and place of such adjourned meeting.
+Members represented by submitted signed paper or electronic absentee ballots may be counted in computing a quorum only on those questions, motions or resolutions as to which an absentee vote is authorized and submitted.

 SECTION 5.
 Voting.
 Each member shall be entitled to only one vote.
 All questions shall be decided by a vote of a majority of the members voting thereon in person, except as otherwise provided by law, the Articles of Incorporation, or these by-laws.
 An absent member may submit a signed vote if he has been previously notified in writing of the exact motion or resolution upon which the vote is taken.